-- Lecturer:Institute of Education / Department of Educational Programmes
+- Visiting Lecturer:Institute of Education / Department of Educational Programmes

-- Diana Koroleva has been at HSE since 2013.
+- Diana Koroleva has been at HSE University since 2013.

 DIANA KOROLEVA is a researcher at the National Research University Higher School of Economics, Institute of Education.
 She holds the position of Director of the National competition for Innovations in Education.
 Koroleva specialises in the implementation and diffusion of innovations in education.
 Her research interests are: modern technologies in education, especially use of mobile phone technologies and social networks.
 Koroleva repeatedly was awarded an Russian Humanitarian Science Foundation grants.